percona/pmm/docs/index.md

     This is the documentation for the latest release, **PMM {{release}}** ([Release Notes](release-notes/{{release}}.md)).

-Percona Monitoring and Management (PMM) is an open source database monitoring, management, and observability solution for MySQL, PostgreSQL, and MongoDB.
+Percona Monitoring and Management (PMM) is a comprehensive, open-source tool designed to provide database observability, monitoring, and management capabilities across various databases, including MySQL, PostgreSQL, MongoDB, and their respective servers.
+With PMM, you can easily access and analyze detailed performance metrics for each query and node associated with your databases within a user-friendly interface.

-PMM runs in the cloud, on-prem, or across hybrid platforms.
-It's supported by our [legendary expertise][percona_services] in open source databases, and by a vibrant developer and user [community].
+PMM is versatile in its deployment options and can be conveniently set up behind a firewall, on the cloud, or across hybrid platforms.

-A minimal PMM set-up comprises one [server](reference/index.md#pmm-server) and a [client agent](reference/index.md#pmm-client) on every system you want to monitor.

 Here's how the home page looks on our <a href='https://pmmdemo.percona.com/' target='_blank'>free, live demo system</a>.